mf-82/Game/Game/README.md

 - Figuring out how borders adjaset to diffrent div count as belonging to that column or row
 - Auto generating logic to add data attributes for colums and rows
 - Finding images and sounds to use (more time consuming than expected
+- Used arry.from and it caused a problem when colums or rows are more that 10 , fixed it by using splice instead

 ## Unsolved problems
 - Sun sunCycle and celebration divs do not scale all the way down when hight is long